state-alchemists/zrb/docs/concepts/runner-group-and-task.md

   </p>
 </div>

-Any task registered to Zrb Runner will be accessible from the CLI.
-You can import Zrb Runner like the following:
+To make a Zrb Task accessible from the CLI, you need to register the Task to the Runner.
+You can import Zrb Runner as follows:

 ```python
 from zrb import runner